 Escalation as the first attempt to resolve a dispute 1.1.
 A dispute resolution clause in a commercial contract should require that the parties first attempt Direct Negotiation to resolve the dispute.
+In some very large relationships, the parties may even set up Dispute Avoidance / Resolution Boards to handle potential or actual disagreements.
 If Direct Negotiation fails, then, if both parties so agree, Mediation should be pursued, and if the parties are still at an impasse by the end of Mediation, then binding Arbitration may be used.

-Escalation process and time frames 1.2.
+Escalation process and time frames

+1.2.
 Direct Negotiation provisions should require that the parties escalate the dispute to their designated management (both commercial and legal) for discussion and negotiation in the event of a dispute.
-The designated executives should be required to use all good faith efforts to resolve the dispute quickly, within a specified time frame (e.g., 6 months) which can be extended upon mutual agreement of the parties.
+The designated executives should be required to use all good faith efforts to resolve the dispute quickly, within a specified time frame (e.g., three weeks) which can be extended upon mutual agreement of the parties.
 Any resolved disputes should be memorialized in a settlement agreement.
+Each party will bear its own costs associated with the Direct Negotiations.